greg-raven/Uncommon-Sense/_posts/2015-03-06-the-tyranny-of-the-masses.md

 ---
-title: 'The tyranny of the masses'
+title: "The tyranny of the masses"
 layout: post
 categories:
 - democracy